angular-ui/angular-ui-OLDREPO/modules/directives/currency/README.md

 ### Options

-All the options can be passed through the directive or set on the html element.
+All the options can be controlled by ui.config (see Global Defaults) or passed in the ui-currency attribute on the declaration.
-NOTE: attributes override controller options

-	myAppModule.controller('MyController', function($scope) {
-	    $scope.SomeNumber = 123;
-		$scope.uiCurrencyOptions = {

-		};
-	});

-    <span ui-currency options="uiCurrencyOptions" num="SomeNumber"></span>
-    <span ui-currency num="SomeNumber" pos="pstyle" neg="nstyle" zero="zstyle" symbol="USD$"></span>
+The symbol attribute defaults to null and is then controlled by the default locale settings.

+    <span ui-currency="{ pos='pstyle' neg='nstyle' zero='zstyle' symbol='USD$' }" num="SomeNumber" ></span>
+    <span ui-currency="{ pos='pstyle' neg='nstyle' zero='zstyle' symbol='USD$' }" ng-model="SomeNumber" ></span>

 ### Notes

-ui-currency
-    - one-way binding unless you have in an ng-repeat
-    - does not currently work with ng-model.
-    - is supported only for attribute style elements

-### Todo
-    - support ng-model
+This directive wraps angular's currency filter.
+If that changes, you are on your own.